lmfit/lmfit-py/_sources/confidence.rst.txt

 Credible intervals (the Bayesian equivalent of the frequentist confidence interval) can be obtained with this method.
-MCMC can be used for model selection, to determine outliers, to marginalise over nuisance parameters, etc.
+MCMC can be used for model selection, to determine outliers, to marginalise over nuisance parameters, etcetera.
 For example, you may have fractionally underestimated the uncertainties on a dataset.
 MCMC can be used to estimate the true level of uncertainty on each datapoint.
 A tutorial on the possibilities offered by MCMC can be found at [1]_.